bizboz1981/ms2_pokemon_memory_match/README.md

     - if the same, do not turn back over✅
     - increment score by 1✅
     - check if all cards are flipped✅
-  -
 9. Add turn counter
+10. Add timer
-10. add option for player to choose number of pairs (between 4 & 12)?
+11. add option for player to choose number of pairs (between 4 & 12)?
+12. different levels?
-11. Define end game (win/lose)
+12. Define end game (win/lose) ✅
-12. Reset game
+13. Reset game
-13. New branch to attempt implementation of OOP / Pokemon class
+14. New branch to attempt implementation of OOP / Pokemon class
-14. Style the game & make responsive
+15. Style the game & make responsive
+16. 'You Won' animation
+17. Pokemon name and type

 References/Resources
 - https://photics.com/flipping-a-card-with-html-css-javascript/